Residents can book to visit Raynesway Recycling Centre

 - It is essential – if waste can be stored safely at home, then your trip is not essential

-- You are unable to make use of other options such as the bulky waste service, a licenced waste carrier, hiring a skip or the free garden waste service
+- You are unable to make use of other options such as the bulky waste service, a licensed waste carrier, hiring a skip or the free garden waste service

 - You’ve considered reuse and recycle options such as Facebook Market Place, Freecycle, Gumtree etc.